Open-Attestation/adr/selective_disclosure.md

 }
 ```

-Once the data object has been salted and flattened, each individual key-value pair will be hashed.
+Once the data object has been salted and flattened, each key-value pair will be hashed.

 In the example above, we will apply the `keccak256` hash on the object `{"key4.key41":"7e3b72f8-e521-4892-a26c-b56d3e2ab5cf:string:value4.1"}` which will yield `c3edad333f0829b92a82cd3c09b7795b0f00f07dfbbfc5ff8779272d1eaba3a8`.